POPWorldMedia/POPForums/docs/azurekitlibrary.md

 * Azure Storage (for queues) can be simulated locally running the Azure Storage Emulator on Windows, or [Azurite](https://github.com/azure/azurite) on Mac.
 * Azure Functions CLI runs on Windows and Mac.
 * Azure Search only runs in Azure.
+* ElasticSearch can run in a Docker container.

 ## Using Redis for caching
 Redis is a great tool for caching data for a stand-alone instance of the app or between many nodes.
 The default caching provided by the `PopForms.Sql` implementation uses in-memory cache in the app instance itself, which doesn't work when you have many nodes (that is, several web heads running behind a load balancer, like a scaled-out Azure App Service).
 Redis helps by caching data in a "neutral" location between these nodes.